jkeys-ecg-nmsu/sumerian-scene-loader/README.md

 This is a rollup package meant to support writing Sumerian script code outside of the Sumerian editor

 * The rollup build is configured to add the module exports to the window object so they can be used from Sumerian script components
 * The rollup build also has a S3 uploader.
 Just set the normal AWS credentials environment variables, as well as S3_BUCKET and S3_PREFIX, and the built bundles will be uploaded to S3.
-You can load these scripts in Sumerian by placing their URLs in the script component references section
+You can load these scripts in Sumerian by placing their URLs in the script component references section.
+    * If AWS_PROFILE env variable is not set, the Rollup plugin will use the `[default]` AWS profile.
 * This is primiarly meant as a development tool.
 It is recommended to place a cloudfront deployment infront of the bucket to ensure the best performance and edge caching for the built javascript